 |KAFKA_TOPIC||The name of the Kafka topic that backs this stream.
 If this property is not set, then the name of the stream in upper case will be used as default.|

-|VALUE_FORMAT||Specifies the serialization format of the message value in the topic.
+|FORMAT||Specifies the serialization format of both the message key and value in the topic.
 It is not valid to supply this property alongside either

 |VALUE_DELIMITER||Used when VALUE_FORMAT='DELIMITED'.
 Supports single character to be a delimiter, defaults to ','.
 For space and tab delimited values you must use the special values 'SPACE' or 'TAB', not an actual space or tab character.|

 |PARTITIONS||The number of partitions in the backing topic.
 If this property is not set, then the number of partitions of the input stream/table will be used.
-In join queries, the property values are taken from the left-side stream or table.
+In join queries, the property values are taken from the left-most stream or table.
 You can't change the number of partitions on a stream.
 To change the partition count, you must drop the stream and create it again.|

 |REPLICAS||The replication factor for the topic.
 If this property is not set, then the number of replicas of the input stream or table will be used.
-In join queries, the property values are taken from the left-side stream or table.|
+In join queries, the property values are taken from the left-most stream or table.|

-|TIMESTAMP||Sets a field within this stream's schema to be used as the default source of
+|TIMESTAMP||Sets a column within this stream's schema to be used as the default source of